spacelift-io/user-documentation/docs/faq/README.md

 API keys are virtual users and are billed like regular users, too.
 Thus, each API key used during any billing cycle counts against the total number of users.

 When setting up SSO, future logins will appear as new users since Spacelift cannot map those without your assistance.
 New users will count against your quota, and you may run out of seats.
 If you run into this problem, you can [contact us](https://spacelift.io/contact){: rel="nofollow"}.

+## Stack

+### My Stack is not being trigged.

+The main culprits are usually a push policy or the wrong branch being tracked.

+If you do not have a push policy in place, you can attach a push policy with the [default push policy](../concepts/policy/push-policy/#default-git-push-policy) and enable [sampling](../concepts/policy#sampling-policy-inputs) to then review the inputs in the [policy workbench](../concepts/policy#policy-workbench-in-practice) to confirm that Spacelift has recieved the push event.
+(If you are using GitLab, you need to set up webhooks for every project)

+You can review the branch you are tracking in your stack settings.

+We also recommend checking your VCS provider is not currently experiencing any issues.

+### Does Spacelift support monorepos?

+Spacelift does support monorepos.
+You can set a [project root](../concepts/stack/stack-settings.md) in your stack settings.
+Our [default push policy](../concepts/policy/push-policy/#default-git-push-policy) will trigger runs on changes within the project root or the project globs.
+You can review our [policy example repo](https://github.com/spacelift-io/spacelift-policies-example-library){: rel="nofollow"} and see how you can customize this further.

+## Run

+### How do I trigger a run locally?

+You can use [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} and the command `spacectl stack local-previews` then packs the content of the local folder, uploads it to a worker, which will then execute a run.

+That run will include the init and plan commands but they will not run locally.
+They will run on the worker.

+### How can the workflow be customized?

+You can use [hooks](../concepts/stack/stack-settings.md#customizing-workflow) to customize your workflow.
+Hooks refer to extra commands that can be added to customize the workflow at various stages of a process.
+These hooks are essentially scripts or commands that are executed before and after certain phases in the Spacelift workflow